For more ELYSIUM’S PASSAGE Blog Post links, go to

 As the weeks went by, my days fell into a predictable routine.
 Generally, after breakfast and a morning of informal discussions at Summit U, I would take a hike along the Mountain ridge while contemplating what I was learning about life on this side.

-I thought if I ever recall anything after returning to my physical body in London; I’d be most impressed having performed my superhero feats bounding about the peaks.
-Indeed, this was just too good; how could I not tell everyone, though I dare tell no one.
-And yet, what if I did?
+If I ever recall anything after returning to my physical body in London, I’d probably be greatly impressed when learning of my superhero feats bounding about the peaks.
+Indeed, this was just too good; how could I not tell everyone.
+I dare not, but what if I did?

-Eli said he planned to get me a red cape and take it with me to wear in class.
-That may be fun since no one would believe my story anyway, and we could all dismiss it as a dream while in my coma.
+Eli said he planned to get me a red cape to take with me in class.
+That may be fun since no one would believe my story anyway.

-In any case, whatever lingering scepticism I had towards my current reality had been eased, although there was still much for me to learn as I struggled to reconcile my previous belief systems and all I had been taught.
-These were challenging times, yet they were among the best days of my life, at least so far.
+In any case, whatever lingering scepticism I had towards my current reality had been eased.
+Still, there was much for me to learn as I struggled to reconcile my previous belief systems and all I had been taught.
+Though these were challenging times, they were among the best days of my life, at least so far.

 Niels Bohr (1885 – 1962), Nobel Prize in Physics